 Designed for the student who wishes to do independent study or research.
 Content and methods of study must be arranged prior to registration.
 May be repeated for a total of 2 credits.
+Credits: 1-2 credits.

 MUSC 299: Directed Group Study Topics